vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 ### International Traffic with a domestic SID transition

-Aircraft departing for South American destinations are not given an Oceanic transition as a part of their clearance - they shall be issues a domestic transition instead.
+Aircraft departing for South American destinations are not given an Oceanic transition as a part of their clearance - they shall be issued a domestic transition instead.
 These aircraft shall be cleared to their destination via their FPR at their RFL.

 !!! example
     For example, LAN800 is a service between NZAA and SCEL, usually filing the following routing -